 5. Admitting Guilt

 Some pedestrian accident victims say "I'm sorry" to the driver, a police officer, or an adjuster.
 It's a natural, polite thing to do, especially in the moment.
-Unfortunately, it can be misinterpreted as an admission that they were partially or completely at fault.
+Unfortunately, it can be misinterpreted as admitting they were partially or completely at fault.

 6. Agreeing to Give a Recorded Statement

-Recorded statements are question and answer sessions between insurance adjusters and accident victims and later transcribed into written documents used in negotiations and in court.
+Recorded statements are question-and-answer sessions between insurance adjusters and accident victims and are later transcribed into written documents used in negotiations and court.
 Sometimes, people make statements that inadvertently hurt their cases.
 It's important to remember that you don't have to agree to give one for insurance to settle your claim.

 7. Signing an Insurance Company’s Medical Release

-An adjuster may ask you to sign an authorization release of medical records so that the company can get them as part of the claim investigation.
-If you agree, you could be giving them access to all of your medical records, enabling them to go on a fishing expedition for information they can use to pay you less than you deserve—or deny your claim completely.
+An adjuster may ask you to sign an authorization release of medical records so the company can get them as part of the claim investigation.
+If you agree, you could give them access to your medical records, enabling them to go on a fishing expedition for information they can use to pay you less than you deserve—or deny your claim completely.

 8. Accepting a Quick Settlement

 When you feel horrible and upset over what just happened, it's easy to consider a quick settlement as an answer to just put everything behind you.
-However, you might not know the full scope of your injuries yet, or the extended compensation is actually less than you deserve.
-You shouldn't accept an insurance company’s first offer, and never settle your case without consulting an experienced pedestrian accident attorney.
+However, you might not know the full scope of your injuries, or the extended compensation is less than you deserve.
+You shouldn't accept an insurance company’s first offer and never settle your case without consulting an experienced pedestrian accident attorney.

 9. Waiting Too Late to Sue